One Person Killed, Second Person Injured in Miami-Dade County Boat Accident

 Call Our Miami, FL Boating Accident Lawyers for Immediate Help

 At Pike & Lustig, LLP, our Miami boat accident attorneys are results-focused advocates for victims and their families.
 We know how to hold negligent boat operators, negligent companies, and insurers accountable.
 For a free consultation, please call us today.
 We handle boat accident injury claims throughout all of Southeastern Florida.
-Our offices are located in West Palm Beach and Miami.
+Our offices are located in West Palm Beach, Wellington and Miami.